UltraMessaging/store_scraper/README.md

 ## Introduction

-The store_scraper.sh tool is a fairly simple shell script that crawls an Ultra Messaging Store web monitor and prints some summary information about each source that is being persisted.
+The store_scraper.sh tool is a reasonably simple shell script that crawls an Ultra Messaging Store web monitor and prints some summary information about each source that is being persisted.
 The intention is that this would be a starting place for a user to write their own tool, extracting and printing more desired information.

-You must have curl and perl installed.
+You must have curl and Perl installed.
 This script has been tested with Linux and Mac.

 ## Usage